Ariel-Yu/database-kubernetes/python/class-attributes-vs-instance-attributes.md

     ValueError: Too many people in the world!
 10 people have already been created.
 ```

-  - A class attribute can serve as a type.
-Which means that, a parent class with only attributes but no methods can be transformed into a class attribute of the child class instead
+- Class attributes mutate to instance attributes if they’re immutable ex: string
+- Class attributes might or might not mutate to instance attributes if they’re mutable and depends on how you modify the class attributes ex: list

 ## Instance Attributes
 - Instance attributes belongs to one and only one object
 - Instance attributes should be instantiated **within \_\_init\_\_**

-## Notes
-- Class attributes mutate to instance attributes if they’re immutable ex: string
-- Class attributes might or might not mutate to instance attributes if they’re mutable and depends on how you modify the class attributes ex: list

 ## References
 - good: https://dzone.com/articles/python-class-attributes-vs-instance-attributes